ARCHIVED-mean-stack/session-5/README.md

 [Article on use strict](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/)

-This defines the `recipeApp` [module](https://docs.angularjs.org/guide/module) which depends on the `recipeList` module.
+This defines the `recipeApp` [module](https://docs.angularjs.org/guide/module).

-Create `recipe-list.component.js` and save it to the recipes directory and link it to index.html:
+Create `recipe-list.component.js` in the recipes directory and link it to index.html (remove the previously use recipe-list.module.js):
 ```
 'use strict';